telerik/winforms-docs/listview/checkboxes-and-editors.md

 {{endregion}}

 ## Editing lifecycle

-When an item is displayed in RadListView and the user presses __F2 key__ to enter edit mode,
-          the following steps are performed:
+When an item is displayed in RadListView and the user presses __F2 key__ to enter edit mode, the following steps are performed:

 * The __BeginEdit()__ method is called internally

 * The __ItemEditing__ event is fired.
 This event is cancelable and you can prevent the edit operation from continuing by setting the Cancel property from the arguments to *false*.

-* .A text box editor appears in the selected item.
+* A text box editor appears in the selected item.

 When an item is brought out of edit mode, the following steps are performed:

 * The editor determines if it wants to handle the keystroke - for example Esc - cancels editing, Enter ends editing and submits changes.

 * The editor instance performs the action it has defined for the __Enter__ key.
 Typically this indicates that edit mode should be exited and any changes made during the edit session should be saved.

 * In response to the action described in the previous step the __EndEdit()__ method is called internally and the __ItemValidating__ event is fired.

 * The __ValueValidating__ event allows the user to hook up custom logic for verification.
 If the __ValueValidating__ event does not succeed (*e.Cancel is true*), __ValidationError__ event is fired to notify all listeners that the validation has failed.

 * Follows the __ItemValueChanging__ event via which you can cancel assigning a new value to the item.

 * If the previous event was not canceled, the new value is assigned to the item and the __ItemValueChanged__ event is fired.

 The Following example demonstrates the usage of __ItemValidating__ event to edit integer values:

-        #_[C#] Validation_
+#### Validation

 {{source=..\SamplesCS\ListView\ListViewCheckboxesAndEditors.cs region=ItemValidating}}
 {{source=..\SamplesVB\ListView\ListViewCheckboxesAndEditors.vb region=ItemValidating}}